OctopusDeploy/docs/docs/operations-runbooks/runbooks-vs-deployments/index.md

 :::hint
 In Octopus 2020.2 and earlier, the runbook retention policy could not be set.
 Instead, Octopus would keep the last 1000 runs.
 :::

+## Snapshots vs. Releases
+Runbooks work similar with Deployments in that they create a copy of the process to be used with execution.
+For a runbook this is referred to as a `snapshot` versus a `release` for a deployment.
+Runbooks can have two different types of `snapshots`:
+- Draft
+- Published